pattonnelson/AAML/hw4_report.md

 ```
 ## Evaluation Procedure
 The evaluation procedure for each oversampling technique follows these steps:<br>
-1.Perform stratified 5-fold cross-validation on the training data:
+1. Perform stratified 5-fold cross-validation on the training data:
 - For each fold:
   - Apply the oversampling technique to the training fold
   - Train a Random Forest classifier on the oversampled data